-These categories have been selected on the basis of their recurrent appearance in the publicly available disqualification decisions from 2018 to 2020.
+4 These categories have been selected on the basis of their recurrent appearance in the publicly available disqualification decisions from 2018 to 2022.

-Reference to Section 2 of Chapter IV is to the nationality requirements for appointment under Articles 38 and 39 of the ICSID Convention.
 A third ground for disqualification is found in Rule 8 of the ICSID Arbitration Rules, which provides for a situation in which an arbitrator becomes incapacitated or unable to perform the duties of his or her office.
 The most commonly invoked ground for disqualification is a manifest lack of the qualities required by Article 14(1) of the Convention: